Mallorca Sept 12 – 25 2020

 - Explore the calas between Porto Colomb and Porto Cristo.

-- Head into the protected Puerto de Cala Ratjada before going around the Cabo de Pera.
+- Possibly head into the protected Puerto de Cala Ratjada before going around the Cabo de Pera.

 Saturday 19th – Alcanada – Casual dinner ashore at a La Terraza a waterside restaurant.
 We had a great tasting and it should be a good dinner.
 Fleet anchored offshore in the lee of Isla de Aucanada or in Alcudia harbour about 4 miles west depending on weather and personal preference.